jaayala/risk_aware_contextual_bandit/README.md

 # Risk-Aware Continuous Control with Neural Contextual Bandits

-Implementation for AAAI'24 of the paper: [Risk-Aware Continuous Control with Neural Contextual Bandits](#)
+Source code of the paper: [Risk-Aware Continuous Control with Neural Contextual Bandits](#) published in the proceedings of AAAI'24.

 ## Dependencies
 * Python >= 3.8